• Skip to primary navigation

 Asian Cucumber Salad

-Chilled, flavorful and incredibly fresh, this spicy Asian cucumber salad, made with sesame oil and soy sauce, is the perfect summer side dish.
+Chilled, flavorful, and incredibly fresh-tasting, this Asian cucumber salad is the perfect summer side dish.

 Course: Salad